adammj/ecg-sleep-staging/README.md

 To get this into the hands of others and in use as soon as possible, there is a separate folder structure just for new and future users (verses documenting what was done for the paper, further below).

-**Please read the [Requirements](<https://cardiosomnography.com/requirements/>) page** on the website for more details on the ECG requirements—especially if you have a background in machine learning and think that ECG is just a 1D image.
+**Please read the [Requirements](<https://cardiosomnography.com/requirements/>) page** on the website for more details on the ECG requirements—especially if you have a background in machine learning and view ECG as merely a 1D image, or if you assume this model relies on HRV.

 ### Data processing